Non-surgical treatment for Trigeminal Neuralgia: Research

 When a physician and a patient believe that a nerve is getting compressed, it is easy to see why surgery would be recommended.

 Trigeminal neuralgia centers on what is happening to the trigeminal nerve which carries pain, feeling, and sensation from the brain to the skin of the face.
-In the case of trigeminal neuralgia, most medical professionals cannot find the cause for why this pain started.
+In the case of trigeminal neuralgia, most medical professionals cannot find the cause of why this pain started.
 This is borne out by the definition of trigeminal neuralgia.
 Trigeminal neuralgia means that there is nerve pain in the nerve distribution of the trigeminal nerve.
 It actually does not tell a person what is causing the condition.

 Other related causes